Last Updated on 07/03/2022

-Most travel backpacks for women are designed for different torso sizes, so it’s important to get measured and buy a rucksack suitable your height and torso size.
-Some companies make XS torso rucksacks for smaller women, but if you can’t find one small enough, try the junior section.
+Most travel backpacks for women are designed for different torso sizes, so it’s important to get measured and buy a rucksack suitable for your height and torso size.
+Some companies make an XS torso rucksack for smaller women, but if you can’t find one small enough, try the junior section.
 Similarly, if you can’t find one big enough, try a unisex or even a male rucksack and test its comfort.

 Bust and Hips

 As women, one of the major differences compared to men’s rucksacks is that they’re designed to fit comfortably around your hips and bust.

 Make sure you get a rucksack that fits comfortably around your bust, not squashing you in.
 The shoulder straps are adjustable, so you should be able to find a comfortable setting for you.
 You can usually clip the shoulder straps together across your bust to take the strain off your back, and this clip should also be adjustable.

 A good quality travel backpack for women should have an adjustable hip belt.
 Ideally, when you’ve got your hip belt clipped comfortably, it will take a lot of the weight off your back.

 - Don’t be afraid to try a range of brands before making a decision.

 - Take it on a “trial” weekend away to test how much you can carry and how comfortable it is.